 - Kotuku Warren, J. (2005).
 Adolescent well-being: Effects of time and intervention.
 A thesis submitted in partial fulfilment of the requirements for the degree of Doctor of Clinical Psychology; The University of Auckland. - Leeson, H. & Harré N. (2013).
 Analysis of the Randomised Controlled Trial Evaluation of Project K: Final Report.
 Unpublished report prepared for the Graeme Dingle Foundation.
 School of Psychology, University of Auckland. - Moore, J. (2005) Self-Efficacy and Health Behaviours: A Test of Measures to Assess the Effectiveness of a Youth Development Programme.
 A thesis submitted in partial fulfillment of the requirements for the degree of Master of Arts in Psychology; The University of Auckland. - Moore, J. & Harré, N. (2006).
 Risk Behaviours, organised activities and family relationships in youth (unpublished article). - Moore, J. & Harré, N. (2007).
 Eating and activity: the importance of family and environment.
 Health Promotion Journal of Australia.
 18(2):143. - Moore.
 J. (2020).
 Project K Alumni.
 Unpublished report prepared for the Graeme Dingle Foundation. - Moore.
 J. (2022).
 Helping silently disengaged youth find a voice.
 January.
 Unpublished report prepared for the Graeme Dingle Foundation. - Moore.
 J. (2022).
 Finding a Voice: Milestone Report.
-Unpublished report prepared for the Graeme Dingle Foundation. - O' Neill, M. (2005).
+Unpublished report prepared for the Graeme Dingle Foundation. - Moore.
+J. (2024) Silence to Strength: The Impact of Project K Community on Silently Disengaged Youth in New Zealand.
+Unpublished report prepared for the Graeme Dingle Foundation - O' Neill, M. (2005).
 A mentor training programme: Evaluation of Effectiveness.
 A thesis submitted in partial fulfilment of the requirements for the degree of Master of Arts in Psychology; The University of Auckland. - Qiao, M. C., & McNaught, H. (2007).
-Evaluation of Project K. Produced by: Centre for Social Research and Evaluation Ministry of Social Development. http://www.msd.govt.nz/about-msd-and-our-work/publications-resources/evaluation/project-k/index.html - Somervell, J. (2011).
+Evaluation of Project K. Produced by: Centre for Social Research and Evaluation Ministry of Social Development.= - Somervell, J. (2011).
 Participant Selection and Exclusion in a New Zealand Youth Development Programme.
 A thesis submitted in partial fulfilment of the requirements for the degree of Doctor of Clinical Psychology; The University of Auckland. - Walker, E. (2005).
 An exploration of disability inclusion in adventure programming.
 A report prepared for the Foundation of Youth Development, Auckland University of Technology. - Zhang, X. (2011).
 The effectiveness of Project K on participants' health and lifestyle behaviours.
 A thesis submitted in partial fulfilment of the requirements for the degree of Master of Arts in Psychology; The University of Auckland